 35.3.16.4 Nonsimultaneous transmit and receive (NSTR) operation

-A pair of links that is not indicated as an NSTR pair is an STR pair.
+A pair of links is an NSTR link pair when the corresponding bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element is set to 1. (#13927, 13805)

-An AP affiliated with an MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose to not transmit any frame from the transmission queue for that AC due to expected NSTR based interference at the intended recipient MLD and lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.
+An AP affiliated with an (#11443) AP MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose not to (#11576) transmit any frame corresponding to (#11135) that AC due to expected interference caused by the transmission on another link of a NSTR link pair (#10358) at the intended recipient (#11443) non-AP MLD and lack of availability of an alternative frame destined to another STA (#10129) in the queue that would not introduce the opportunity for such interference.

-A non-AP STA )affiliated with an MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose to not transmit any frame corresponding to that AC due to expected NSTR based interference at another STA within the MLD and lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.
+A (#11443)STA (#10005) affiliated with a (#11443) non-AP MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose not to (#11576) transmit any frame corresponding to that AC due to expected interference caused by the transmission on another link of a NSTR link pair (#10358) at another STA within the (#11443) non-AP MLD. (#10091)

-An AP or non-AP STA that has gained the right to initiate transmission of a frame as described in 10.23.2.4 (Obtaining an EDCA TXOP) for an AC but does not transmit any frame corresponding to that AC for the reasons stated above may:
+An AP or non-AP STA affiliated with an MLD (#12273) that has gained the right to initiate transmission of a frame as described in 10.23.2.4 (Obtaining an EDCA TXOP) for an AC but does not transmit any frame corresponding to that AC for the reasons stated above may:

 invoke a backoff for the EDCAF associated with that AC as allowed per item h) of 10.23.2.2 (EDCA backoff procedure)

-consider the transmit queue for that AC as empty until any frame exists in the queue which if transmitted, the transmitter determines, will not cause an unacceptable level of NSTR interference, at which time the queue is considered to have become nonempty and backoff is invoked per the procedure described in item a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether if the medium is busy or not.
+consider the transmit queue for that AC as empty until any frame exists in the queue which if transmitted, the transmitter determines, will not cause an unacceptable level of interference on another link of a NSTR link pair (#10506), at which time the queue is considered to have become nonempty and backoff is invoked per the procedure described in item a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether (#12327)the medium is busy or not.

+NOTE 1 — For an AP, the transmit queue might become nonempty when a new frame destined to another STA arrives, or when the uplink reception of a PPDU from a non-AP STA on another link of the NSTR link pair is complete. (#10505)

+NOTE 2 —For a non-AP STA, the transmit queue might become nonempty when the downlink reception of a PPDU from associated AP on another link of the NSTR link pair is complete. (#10505)

-An AP MLD should not transmit a frame that solicits an immediate response to a STA that is affiliated with a non-AP MLD on a link that is a member of one or more NSTR link pairs for that non-AP MLD, if the immediate response is expected to overlap in time with group addressed MPDUs scheduled on a link that is a member of any of those NSTR link pairs and any of the other STA(s) affiliated with the non-AP MLD is expected to be receiving those group addressed MPDUs.
+An AP affiliated with an (#12659) AP MLD should not transmit a frame that solicits an immediate response to a STA that is affiliated with a non-AP MLD on a link that is a member of one or more NSTR link pairs for that non-AP MLD, if the immediate response is expected to overlap in time with group addressed MPDUs scheduled on a link that is a member of any of those NSTR link pairs and any of the other STA(s) affiliated with the non-AP MLD is expected to be receiving those group addressed MPDUs.